-As winter blankets the landscape in a serene layer of snow, it's easy to assume that nature's dormant state means less concern for your trees.
+As winter blankets the landscape in cold, it's easy to assume that nature's dormant state means less concern for your trees.
 However, winter tree care is a crucial aspect of maintaining a healthy, vibrant landscape.
 In this blog post, we'll explore essential winter tree care tips to ensure your trees withstand the cold months and emerge thriving when spring arrives.

 1. Mulching